-Certificate of Insurance (COI): Required from vendor providing this activity.
-Visit GSNI's Online Support for Volunteers webpage for information on requesting a COI from the venue.
+Council Approval: Required.
+This is a vendor provided activity.
+Certificate of Insurance (COI): Required from vendor providing this activity for Council Approval.
+Visit GSNI's webpage for information on requesting a COI from the venue.
+If participating in this activity as part of a trip, troops must complete the GSNI Troop Trip Travel Request Form.

-Not Recommended for: Daisies, except with an experienced

-adult in each rowboat.
+Not Recommended for: Daisies, except with an experienced adult in each rowboat